otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-laravel-api-4.md

             'message' => 'Bad Credentials.'
         ], 401);
     } else {
         $token = $user->createToken('P@ssw0rd')->plainTextToken; // Return a new NewAccessToken instance.
-Note: an access token is hashed using the
+Note: an API token is hashed using the
                                                                  // SHA-256 hashing algorithm before it is stored in your database.
 However, you may
-                                                                 // want to access the access token's plain-text value using the plainTextToken property
+                                                                 // want to access the API token's plain-text value using the plainTextToken property
     }

     $response = [